Why do Catholics pray to the dead? Or do they? Is the common claim true that states “Catholics practice necromancy”? Nope.

 “Catholics practice necromancy, communicating with the dead, which is condemned by Scripture” (Dt 18;10-11).

 Not so.
-Necromancy means to summon forth spirits from the underworld in order to converse with them.
-Thus, to practice necromancy is to call forth demons.
+Necromancy means to summon forth spirits from the underworld in order to converse with them and gain secret knowledge.
+Thus, to practice necromancy is to perhaps call forth demons.
 Catholics are not conjuring forth the spirits of the underworld or attempting to communicate in any “spiritualistic” way; i.e., as with New Age, non-Christian “spirituality.”
+We do not seek secret knowledge from the saints but their prayers of intercession.

 Further, the saints are not the dead of the underworld, but the living in heaven with Christ (see Mk 12:26-27).
 Jesus conversed with Elijah and Moses, certainly they were not the dead of the underworld!
 (Mk 9:4).